Best Practices for Telling Your Children About Their Birth Through Egg Donation

 A Continuing Dialogue

 A conversation is just the beginning, the first of many.
 The dialogue goes on, changing based on new laws and developments.
-Expect to hear more questions about growing up, surrogacy, and pregnancies in general.
-Continue to involve your child in your conversations around surrogacy, so they may develop greater self-confidence and a firmer understanding of surrogacy and the world.
+Expect to hear more questions about growing up, surrogacy, egg donation and pregnancies in general.
+Continue to involve your child in your conversations around egg donation and surrogacy, so they may develop greater self-confidence and a firmer understanding that families are made in all different ways.

-And regularly check back for more blog posts on the surrogacy industry and journey in our official ConceiveAbilities blog.
+And regularly check back for more blog posts on the surrogacy industry and family building journey in our official ConceiveAbilities blog.